roimor/Logger/README.md

 # Logger
-dumps your program logs to .log file
+simple python script that dumps your program logs to .log file